Dominik1799/spring-search-service/README.md

 * ams_articles - array of links to articles where this person was found
 * sl_record - array of SL record IDs
 * pep_record - array of PEP record IDs
+* all_articles_records_count - total number of articles this person is part of, either as a adverse person or just mentioned there

 ## swagger
 https://app.swaggerhub.com/apis-docs/dominik-horvath/search-service/1.0.0